 #2.
 Auditability of all systems

 Perhaps one of the biggest challenges in today’s hyperconnected technology environment is maintaining visibility into every data-bearing asset and communications channel.
 In the age of cloud computing, it can be difficult to even figure out where your data actually lives.
 While the administrative controls might be in place to protect it, businesses might not have any control over physical security, for example.
+The Govern function of NIST 2.0 helps organizations establish oversight and accountability for data management, ensuring all assets and risks are clearly monitored.

-The first function area of the NIST CSF, Identify, is all about identifying and mapping your IT assets and the risks that face them.
+The second function area of the NIST CSF, Identify, is all about identifying and mapping your IT assets and the risks that face them.
 However, since the risk environment changes all the time, it is vital to keep a log of all account access attempts, devices, and systems.
 Security Incident and Event Management (SIEM) can go a long way towards helping organizations achieve this.

 #3.
 Defining the perimeter